Rebecca Collett here. I’m a painter and a ski bunny who loves Nature in all her fierce beauty.

 Capturing a moment, the feelings evoked and the wind on your face, I want to remind you of a special time you’ve experienced in nature.

-That is why in my paintings I don’t give you all the details, just enough for you to see your own story, journey or memory.
+That is why I use negative space in my paintings, giving you breathing room and just enough details so you can see your own story, journey or memory.

 A little bit abstract, a touch of impressionism and a dollop of expressionism.